exot/daniel.kxpq.de/src/pages/math.md

 This doesn't mean, however, that I'm an expert in any of these fields.

-For FCA, I've also writte a [small program](/math/conexp-clj/) that can automate computations.
+For FCA, I've also written a [small program](http://github.com/exot/conexp-clj/) that can automate computations.